PhoenixYork166/Cybersecurity-research/README.md

 ##
 ## If you do NOT follow rules below, YOU GO TO JAIL ;)
 ![Jail](https://s28126.pcdn.co/blogs/ask-experian/wp-content/uploads/Can-You-Go-to-Jail-for-Debt_-1400x700-1.jpg.optimal.jpg)
-## If you're also undertaking obligations and enjoying the associated priviledge to launch Cyber attacks on a Web Application Firewall provided by your company, then congrats ;)
 ##
 ## Rule 1:
 ## Ask your victims for permissions before doing any of these